embassy-rs/bt-hci/README.md

 # bt-hci

 Rust types for the Bluetooth HCI (Host Controller Interface) specification, and traits for implementing the `Controller` part of the interface.

+See [Trouble](https://github.com/embassy-rs/trouble) for an example of using this crate.

+## Bluetooth UUIDs

+The bluetooth specification includes [reference information](https://bitbucket.org/bluetooth-SIG/public/src/main/) for pre-defined UUIDs that can be used to communicate specific services, characteristics, properties, etc of a device.
+These are also made available as constants from this crate through the [uuid module](./src/uuid/) for users of this crate.

+For crate maintainers, to update these constants run the [update_uuids](./update_uuids/) binary, which will redownload the bluetooth-sig yaml spec and rebuild the uuids module based on the latest version.

 ## License